Legal

 Data Sharing & Subprocessors

-We may also disclose data to legal authorities when required by Finnish or EU law.
+We may also disclose data to law-enforcement or other public authorities when required by Finnish or EU law (Art.
+6(1)(c) GDPR).

 International Data Transfers